ACD 507–05: Academic Professional Probationary Appointments

 Extension of the Probationary Period

 Extensions of the probationary period may be granted by the president or president’s designee.
 Academic professionals may request, no later than the fall semester of the year prior to the year their continuing appointment review is scheduled, an extension of the probationary period.
 If such a request is granted, the academic professional shall not be subject to additional requirements at the time of the continuing appointment decision.
-The request should be made in writing and should be forwarded through the academic unit administrator and dean/university librarian to the executive vice president and provost of the university.
+The request should be made in writing and should be forwarded through the academic unit administrator and dean/university librarian to the provost of the university.
 The approval process must include an agreement for the timing of the probationary review (if appropriate) and the continuing appointment review.

 The request for an extension could be based on the following circumstances: